20% off your first purchase with code: SHOP24

 • Realistic means that it’s an age-appropriate consequence that you can follow through on.

-Whatever consequences you set up for your students, they must be delivered in a calm, matter of fact, and respectful manner.
-You aren't angry at the child.
-You are simply teaching him that negative behavior has negative consequences and are giving him a way to correct what he did wrong.
+Whatever consequences you include in your classroom behavior management plan, they must be delivered in a calm, matter of fact manner.
+You aren’t angry at the child.
+You are simply teaching him that negative behavior has negative consequences and giving him a way to correct what he did wrong.
 It is a learning opportunity.

 A great way to help children take ownership of their own behavior is to give them input when deciding on a consequence.
-If Johnny throws food in the cafeteria, ask him, "Johnny, what do you think the consequence should be to help you remember not to throw your food ever again?"
+If Johnny throws food in the cafeteria, ask him, “Johnny, what consequence will help you remember not to throw your food ever again?”
 This gives the student an opportunity to reflect on his behavior.
-It's quite likely that the child will suggest helping to clean the cafeteria or eat at a time out table the next day - both of which are entirely logical and appropriate consequences.
+It’s quite likely that the child will suggest helping to clean the cafeteria or eat at a time out table the next day – both are logical and appropriate consequences.

-A highly effective behavior management system doesn't just focus on the negative.
-Good behavior has consequences too and they usually take the form of praise or rewards.
+A highly effective behavior management system doesn’t just focus on the negative.
+Good behavior has consequences too that usually take the form of praise or rewards.

-If you are using a clip chart, positive recognition is already built into it by allowing students to "clip up" rather than just down.
-This is motivating enough for a few kids, but the novelty will wear off for most and you'll need something else reinforce their good choices.
+If you use a clip chart, positive recognition is already built in by allowing students to “clip up” rather than just down.
+This is motivating enough for a few kids, but the novelty will wear off.
+For most, you’ll need something else reinforce their good choices.
 This can be done with incentives for individual students and whole class rewards.

 One of the most effective behavior management strategies is to set behavior goals with your students.
 If you have a child who has a real problem following directions, it can be very helpful to have a little sit-down with that kid and talk about the problem.
 Explain what he’s doing wrong and what you expect him to do instead.
 But don’t stop there!
 Come up with a clear plan for him to get there.
 Set a goal – together – for mastering the skill of following directions.
 Then decide on something he can earn when he shows improvement.

-Now if you're lucky, you have some students who won't ever need to set a behavior goal.
-They don't need extra recognition or incentives to follow your rules and it's really easy to overlook those kids.
-Instead, make a point to notice and reward them occasionally too.
+If you’re lucky, you have some students who won’t ever need to set a behavior goal.
+They don’t need extra recognition or incentives to follow rules and it’s really easy to overlook those kids.
+Make a point to notice and reward them occasionally, too.

-I prefer to reward my students with activities rather than material things.
-Some of the incentives I often use are a positive phone call home, eat lunch with a friend, getting to sit in the super star seat, or working at the teacher's desk.
+I prefer to reward students with activities rather than material things.
+Some of the incentives I often use are a positive phone call home, eating lunch with a friend, sitting in the super star seat, or working at the teacher’s desk.

-At the beginning of the school year (for the first week or two anyway), most kids will be on their best behavior.
+At the beginning of the school year, most kids will be on their best behavior.
 Take advantage of this honeymoon period by doling out whole class rewards.
 Show them that learning and following your classroom rules pays off.
 For example, if everyone cleaned up their spaces just like you taught them to do, give them 5 extra minutes of recess.

 Rewarding the entire class frequently at the start of the school year is a great idea.
 It provides a constant reminder and reinforcement of the behaviors you want to see.
 It also promotes a positive, team-player mindset – if we all work together to do our best, we will earn something wonderful and exciting!